dashi12329/STATS-765/README.md

 # STATS-765
-STATS 765 IN UoA
+STATS 765 in UoA
+This is the project of STATS 765.
-A Shiny Dashborad of Bus Punctuality in Auckland
+A Shiny Dashborad of Bus Punctuality in Auckland.